How Can We Train Deep Learning Models Across Clouds and Continents? An Experimental Study: Multi-cloud Performance

-\textbf{(1) No inter-cloud throughput penalty}. ~\Cref{fig:multi-cloud-performance} shows the throughput and granularity of each multi-cloud experiment.
-CV and NLP runs have essentially identical throughput regardless of the combination of cloud providers.
-Only the D-3 experiments show a very slight slowdown in communication time, reflected in the lower granularity score (\Cref{fig:multi-cloud-granularity}) of 12.72 in CV and 1.99 in NLP compared to the D-1 baseline scores of 14.48 and 2.73, respectively.
-Actual throughput was between 1-2\% slower than the baseline, which is negligible and only related to the slightly worse connection to the Azure data center.
-These results confirm our observation from ~\Cref{sec:geodistributed-performance} that network connectivity determines scalability, and one can easily train in a multi-cloud scenario. \textbf{(2) External egress costs can overshadow VM costs.} One drawback to training in multiple regions or zones is that egress traffic can incur additional costs depending on the cloud provider.
+\textbf{(2) External egress costs can overshadow VM costs.} One drawback to training in multiple regions or zones is that egress traffic can incur additional costs depending on the cloud provider.
 We have summarized the cost of egress traffic within a zone (intra-zone), between zones in each region (inter-zone), and between continents in ~\Cref{tab:cloud-pricing}.
-Notably, any traffic to Oceania (Australia, New Zealand, and others, abbreviated as OCE) generates the highest cost of 0.15\$/GB for GC.
+Notably, any traffic to Oceania (Australia, New Zealand, and others, abbreviated as OCE) generates the highest cost of \$0.15/GB for GC.
 We have broken down the costs for the multi-cloud experiment in ~\Cref{fig:multi-cloud-costs-d3} on an hourly per-VM basis.
 With only four peers in the D-1/2/3 experiments, we have an N-to-N communication, i.e., each peer sends its gradients to every other peer.
 This means that $\frac{1}{3}$ of the egress was internal to the partner VM in the same cloud, and the remaining $\frac{2}{3}$ went to the remaining two peers in the other cloud.

-First, loading data from Backblaze costs 0.01\$/GB from anywhere in the world, which gives us a rate of 0.144\$/h for the CV and 0.083\$/h for the NLP experiments.
+First, loading data from Backblaze costs \$0.01/GB from anywhere in the world, which gives us a rate of \$0.144/h for the CV and \$0.083/h for the NLP experiments.
 Even when CV throughput is less than half of the NLP model (\Cref{fig:multi-cloud-throughput}), images are much larger than text, resulting in a higher data rate.
-While this is close to the spot instance costs of GC (0.18\$/h) and Azure (0.134\$/h), these are one-time costs until the entire dataset is downloaded and retrieved from the disk cache, assuming local storage is large enough.
-A more detailed comparison of cloud provider storage offerings is beyond our scope, but current prices range from 0.02\$/GB to 0.14\$/GB in various GC regions, making our setting (B2) competitive.
+While this is close to the spot instance costs of GC (\$0.18/h) and Azure (\$0.134/h), these are one-time costs until the entire dataset is downloaded and retrieved from the disk cache, assuming large enough local storage.
+A more detailed comparison of cloud provider storage offerings is beyond our scope, but current prices range from \$0.02/GB to \$0.14/GB in various GC regions, making our setting (B2) competitive.